UnixCro/tiktok-scraper/README.md

 I would wish that we send a request to https://godownloader.com .
 The site became me suggestion of a nice people.
 The best on the website is, that you can download videos in even better qualitiy than tiktok-scraper and fucking without watermark.

 I dont use the Repository to steal his work and his idea.
 I only have this if the Owner delete it.
-Please if the owner have the repository still than go to his site: https://github.com/drawrowfly/instagram-scraper
+Please if the owner have the repository still then go to his site: https://github.com/drawrowfly/instagram-scraper